Virtus Global Opportunities Fund

 Over the quarter, the Bank of Japan (BOJ) announced the decision to implement yield curve controls, intending to maintain 10-year Japanese government bond yields at zero percent.
 Many analysts had expected the central bank to take short rates deeper into negative territory.
 Some believe the new policy is a stealth tightening.

 In Europe, the recovery continues, with the jobs market appearing to have stabilized.
-Unemployment was 8.6% in July, down from 9.4% in July 2015.1 Structural reforms continue to support private sector activity, and significantly reduced labor costs have improved the competitiveness of some companies and the external position of some countries.
+Unemployment was 8.6% in July, down from 9.4% in July 2015 (Source: Eurostat, based on EU28).
+Structural reforms continue to support private sector activity, and significantly reduced labor costs have improved the competitiveness of some companies and the external position of some countries.
 Economic and business sentiment improved during September, following three months of negative or flat sentiment.
 Valuations across Europe remained attractive although Europe’s banking challenges were spotlighted during the quarter.
 Sagging bank profitability owes much to the staid pace of economic growth, the flat yield curve, and ultra-low (sometimes negative) interest rates.
 All are rooted in the European Central Bank’s (ECB) efforts to boost inflation.

 The U.K. economy was not significantly impacted following Brexit.
-Political clarity was improved when Theresa May was appointed prime minister, economic stimulus was applied when the Bank of England cut rates, and markets moved higher as the pound dropped about 13% against the U.S. dollar.2 In addition, the new chancellor indicated a different approach to fiscal policy is ahead.
+Political clarity was improved when Theresa May was appointed prime minister, economic stimulus was applied when the Bank of England cut rates, and markets moved higher as the pound dropped about 13% against the U.S. dollar (Source: Bloomberg).
+In addition, the new chancellor indicated a different approach to fiscal policy is ahead.
 The Autumn Statement is expected to include stimulus measures, such as tax cuts and/or accelerated infrastructure spending.

 India’s growth slowed year-over-year during the second quarter, but the country continues to expand its economy far faster than other nations.
 Inflation came in below expectations during the period, which opens the door to more stimulative central bank policy, and business confidence improved in September.
 Markets reacted positively to the Indian government’s passing of the Goods and Services Tax Bill (GST) which overhauls much of the current mix of central and state taxes.
 It is expected to reduce double taxation, bring parts of India’s large informal economy on the books, and lower the cost of doing business across state lines.
-The MSCI India ND Index returned +5.9% in U.S. dollars (USD) for the third quarter.
+The MSCI India ND Index returned 5.9% in U.S. dollars (USD) for the quarter.

-While markets increased over the quarter, risks persist.
+While global markets increased over the quarter, risks persist.
 Political risks have created a new and significant overhang in Europe.
 The Brexit vote appears to have galvanized populist sentiment and anti-establishment, anti-immigration political groups.
 Banking issues have contributed to the vulnerability of Italy’s prime minister, Matteo Renzi, ahead of December’s constitutional referendum.
 And the failed coup in Turkey created an uncertain political and economic environment.

 While the Fund’s performance was positive, it underperformed the MSCI All Country World Index in the quarter.
 Over the one-year period, the Fund performed in line with the Index.
 The Fund’s relative outperformance for the first half of 2016 was largely driven by our overweight to the consumer staples sector, which was bolstered by investor preference for higher-yielding, lower-volatility stocks, and where some investors have thought of consumer staples as bond proxies.
 But, in the third quarter, the trend reversed with cyclical areas outperforming as the market began to price in the potential for increased interest rates in the U.S.